PhiJam1/Click/README.md

 ### What is Click
 How many websites do you visit.
 Out of those, how many require a login.
 How many passwords are locked up inside your head, or even worse, written on pen and paper?
 Gone are the days of this archaic and dangerous practice.
 Click is a password manager that allows you to save all your passwords under one master password. <br>

-First of all, without your master password, the content of this application is just garbage.
+First of all, without your master password, the contents of this application are just garbage.
 All your data is stored in a safely encrypted manner.
 You can even choose the encryption algorithm to do this!
 Only your master password can decrypt your personal information.
 The best part is that we don't even store your master password, only the hash!
 This means that if someone got their hands on ALL saved data, without you giving them the master password, it is useless.

 Additionally, you can choose to encrypt single files with a key of your choice without logging in.